Wiley Nickel: 2018

 Nickel was first elected to represent the 16th senate district with over 65% of the vote on November 6, 2018.
-His seat was one of six seats Democrats picked up to break the Republican supermajority in the North Carolina General Assembly.
+He held a seat that had been opened when incumbent Jay Chaudhuri was redistricted into the neighboring 15th district.
+His victory helped to break the Republican supermajority in the North Carolina General Assembly.

 2020

 Nickel ran for reelection in 2020.
 He was unopposed in the Democratic primary and defeated Republican nominee Will Marsh with 65.6% of the vote.
 He was endorsed by The News & Observer.

 Tenure

 2019–20 session

 Nickel was appointed to the Agriculture/Environment/Natural Resources Committee, the Pensions/Retirement/Aging Committee and the Education/Higher Education Appropriations Committee on January 18, 2019.
 He co-sponsored a bill to restore master's degree and doctoral degree pay for teachers in North Carolina.

 Nickel co-sponsored Senate Bill 209, which would increase the scope and punishment of hate crimes and require the SBI to maintain and create a hate crimes statistics database.
 He spoke about SB 209 during a candlelight vigil at the Islamic Center of Cary to remember the New Zealand terror attack victims.